 #5: Maximise conversions with Facebook Pixel

-Facebook Pixel is a tracking code (similar to AdWords cookies) that allows you to track users and target them with remarketing ads.
+Facebook Pixel is a tracking code (similar to Google Ads cookies) that allows you to track users and target them with remarketing ads.
 This is how you track user actions through your conversion objectives, wich I mentioned earlier.
 Facebook Pixel essentially means you can do the following:

 - Conversion tracking: See how successful your ads are by tracking the actions users take after clicking through to your site.